meilisearch/documentation/reference/features/configuration.md

 Server is listening on: http://127.0.0.1:7700
 ```

+In the previous example, `./meilisearch` is the command that launches a MeiliSearch instance and `--http-addr` is the option that sets the URL and port this instance will use. **All command-line options are prepended with `--`.**

 ## Configuring an instance with environment variables

 In order to configure a MeiliSearch instance using environment variables, you have to set the environment variable prior to launching the instance.
 If it's your first time doing this you may want to read more about [setting and listing environment variables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/), or [use a command-line option](#configuring-an-instance-with-command-line-options) instead.